exasol/sphinx-github-pages-generator/doc/design.rst

 Generate Apidoc
 ###############

-:code: ´sphinx-apidoc´ is used to auomatically generate api documentation in to the "doc/api" directory for all packages which are listed in the module_path parameter.
+The :code: ´sphinx-apidoc´ is used to automatically generate api documentation in to the "doc/api" directory for all packages which are listed in the module_path parameter.
 The resulting html files are generated from the signatures and comments in the package source-files.